Key Takeaway

 Successfully opposing summary judgment now requires more careful attention to:

 While Geffner involves traditional medical malpractice, its principles have direct applications in no-fault insurance disputes, particularly those involving medical necessity determinations.
-Insurance companies frequently use Independent Medical Examinations (IMEs) to challenge the necessity of ongoing treatment.
+Insurance carriers frequently use Independent Medical Examinations (IMEs) — as authorized under Insurance Law §5106(a) and 11 NYCRR §65-3.5 — to challenge the necessity of ongoing treatment.

 Under the standards articulated in Geffner, IME reports that venture beyond the examining physician’s area of expertise or fail to address the treating physician’s specific findings and reasoning may be vulnerable to successful challenges.